tshafer/debugbar.dev/source/_docs/01-introduction.md

 But everything is mixed together.
 A typical SPA frontend will make a multiple of requests so everything is printed together in the terminal.
 Now, add your background jobs making BD queries and printing their own stuff too.

-When looking at this documentation, you might be thinking "I already have this information in my logs".
+When looking at this documentation, you might be thinking _"I already have this information in my logs!"_.
 Yes, you do.
 But with the debugbar it's grouped by request and much easier to use.

 ## #2 Visible in the same window

-I hate switching constantly between the browser where I click a link, and the terminal where I tail the logs.
+I hate switching constantly between the browser, and the terminal where I tail the logs.
 I want to see the debugging information in the same window.

 We use the browser devtools constantly, I think it's a natural way to work.